SomeWeekendReading/someweekendreading.github.io/_posts/2024-02-29-leap-year-revised.md

 365\:\mathrm{days} + \frac{1}{4}\:\mathrm{day} - \frac{1}{100}\:\mathrm{day} + \frac{1}{400}\:\mathrm{day} = 365 + \frac{97}{400} \:\mathrm{days}
 $$

+So what's the "best" rational approximation to the mean solar year length?
+"Best" needs some technical definition, since for a rational of arbitrarily large denominator we can make arbitrarily accurate approximations.
+So pretty much what we mean here is smallest error for a given numbe of digits in the denominator (or smaller, after dividing out common factors).

-So what's the best rational approximation to the mean solar year length?
-We observe 365.2421897 days, but the rest is some real number with unobserved decimal places out the wazoo.
+We observe the year length is 365.2421897 days, but the rest is some real number with unobserved decimal places out the wazoo.
+We could convert _that_ finite decimal to a rational, observe 0 error, and be done.
+But can we do it with a smaller denominator?

 [Dirichlet's Approximation Theorem](https://en.wikipedia.org/wiki/Dirichlet%27s_approximation_theorem)
 says (approximately) the best approximation to a real number by a rational with a given